dbrant/licheepi-nano-buildroot/README.md

 ## LCD Screen Support

 This build includes a DTS file that supports a 480x272 TFT screen (plugged into the 40-pin flex-PCB connector on the board).
 The custom kernel branch also includes a DTS file with support for 800x480 TFT resolution: use `suniv-f1c100s-licheepi-nano` name for the DTS file, and update `boot.cmd` and `genimage.cfg` to reference that device tree as well.

+## Working from Windows

+If you checked out the repo in Windows, and are running Vagrant in a Windows environment, there may be problems with line endings (CRLF versus LF).
+The whole build might actually work, but then the boot process will fail because the `boot.cmd` file contains lines with incorrect line endings, which will cause u-boot to break.

+You'll need to manually convert the line endings to unix (LF) in these files before proceeding.